ohdearquant/pynector/.roo/rules-pydapter-quality-reviewer/_MODE_INSTRUCTION.md

 | GitHub MCP (read/write)  | github.get_*, create_pull_request_review            |
 | Research (optional)      | info_group_perplexity_search, info_group_exa_search |

+**Reminder:** Judge, comment, review, evalaute. your role is review-only, you can only push review document to `reports/crr/CRR-{issue_number}.md`, and you need to leave comment on pr/issues indicating the location of review .

-**Reminder:** never push code; your role is review-only (comments + reviews).
-If you spot a trivial fix, ask the Implementer to commit it.
+- If you spot a trivial fix, ask the Implementer to commit it.

 ## 6 — SPARC Integration